ISSF Olympic trap: World Championships, Mixed Team

 Following the 2016 Rio Olympics, the ISSF created a new event, Mixed Team Trap.
 The mixed team consists of one male and one female shooter.
 During the qualification rounds, each team is squadded with two other teams and each shooter shoots 25 targets per round, just as in the individual event.
-This continues for 3 rounds (75 targets per shooter, 150 targets per team).
+This continues for three rounds (75 targets per shooter, 150 targets per team).
 The finals are contested between the top 6 teams.
-Shooters take turns shooting 5 targets each (1 rotation) for 5 rotations (25 targets), at which time the lowest scoring is eliminated.
-Another team is eliminated each 5 targets until the final two teams are left.
-The final two teams shoot 10 targets to determine a winner, for a total of 50 targets in the finals.
+Shooters take turns shooting five targets each (1 rotation) for five rotations (25 targets), at which time the lowest scoring is eliminated.
+Another team is eliminated after five additional targets until the final two teams are left.
+The final two teams shoot ten targets to determine a winner, for 50 targets in the finals.

 The first World Championship for Mixed Team was held at the 2017 World Shotgun Championships in Moscow, RUS.